-- Overseeing the commissioning of structures and processes which ensure that delivery against the Standard are being achieved - Monitoring and evaluating strategies and implementation plans relating to people management - Support policy amendment, funding, or resource submissions to achieve the Staff Governance Standards - Note or approve workforce policies progressed under the Once for Scotland agenda and/or following consultation through the Joint Staff Negotiating Committee and Partnership Forum - Review and approve workforce plans and workforce projections ensuring that appropriate processes have been followed - Monitor the progress of the Area Partnership Forum through joint Chair reports to each Committee and an annual Report to the Board - Seek assurance on the timely submission of all Staff Governance information required for providing national monitoring arrangements - Provide Staff Governance information for the governance statement through the Staff Governance Committee Annual Report - Review corporate risks relating to staff and workforce issues; and seek assurance that risks are minimised/mitigated - Seek assurance that the Whistle Blowing Standards have a supported infrastructure, monitoring and reporting framework is in place to ensure that staff can safely raise concerns.
-Ensure that the Board is complying with the legislation included in the Public Services Reform (the Scottish Public Services Ombudsman) (Healthcare Whistleblowing) Order 2020 (SSI 2220/5) - Review performance, effectiveness, and Terms of Reference of the Committee on an annual basis - Receive regular updates on implementation of the Health and Care (Staffing) (Scotland) Act 2019 - Receive assurance with regards to volunteer programmes for directly and indirectly engaged volunteers.
+- The local delivery of the Staff Governance Action Plan - Overseeing the structures and processes which ensure that delivery against the Standard are being achieved and taking assurance around implementation - Monitoring and evaluating strategies and implementation plans relating to people management - Support policy amendment, funding bids, or resource submissions to achieve the Staff Governance Standards - Note or approve workforce policies progressed under the Once for Scotland agenda and/or following consultation through the Joint Staff Negotiating Committee and Partnership Forum - Review and approve workforce plans and workforce projections ensuring that appropriate processes have been followed - Monitor the progress of the Area Partnership Forum through joint Chair reports to each Committee and an annual Report to the Board - Seek assurance on the timely submission of all Staff Governance information required for providing national monitoring arrangements - Provide Staff Governance information for the governance statement through the Staff Governance Committee Annual Report - Review corporate risks relating to staff and workforce issues; and seek assurance that risks are minimised/mitigated - Seek assurance that the Whistle Blowing Standards have a supported infrastructure, monitoring and reporting framework is in place to ensure that staff can safely raise concerns.
+Ensure that the Board is complying with the legislation included in the Public Services Reform (the Scottish Public Services Ombudsman) (Healthcare Whistleblowing) Order 2020 (SSI 2220/5)

+- Review performance, effectiveness, and Terms of Reference of the Committee on an annual basis - Receive regular updates on implementation of the Health and Care (Staffing) (Scotland) Act 2019 - Receive assurance with regards to volunteer programmes for directly and indirectly engaged volunteers. - To monitor all aspects of staff induction and development and received assurance that these are being appropriately managed and progressed. - To consider significant and/or strategic matters in relation to Occupational Health, Safety and Wellbeing